s3ver1na/neuraltrump/readme.md

 Here the network was pretty obsessive about repeating certain words: Democrats and Jobs

-	I am pleased to the U.S. and Jobs, Jobs, Jobs, Jobs, Jobs, and the Democrats are the storm with the U.S. is respect to end the same time doing a great job
+I am pleased to the U.S. and Jobs, Jobs, Jobs, Jobs, Jobs, and the Democrats are the storm with the U.S. is respect to end the same time doing a great job'

 	The Democrats are making a big disgraceful process of people will be a great people are not include the Democrats are the ones who were made up stories in the Wall.
 I was long and security at the @WhiteHouse! https://t.co/paWEiGHGiH